jibespanola/BakodAI-Deep-Learning-model/README.md

 # BakodAI-Deep-Learning-model
-Satellite image multilabel classification model using PyTorch and Fastai.
+Satellite image multilabel classification model using PyTorch and Fastai 2020.